How to Start Your College List

 Your College List Is a Work in Progress

 You don’t have to apply to every college you put on your initial list.
 In fact, you shouldn't.
-You should expect to add and remove colleges from your list as you discover more about what you want - -and don’t want.
+You should expect to add and remove colleges from your list as you discover more about what you want and don’t want.
 Odds are, your final list may look very different from the one you started with.
+For guidance on how to create your final list of colleges see Narrowing Down Your College List.